Our collective choices can influence how food is cultivated and produced, bringing good, clean and fair food to communities around the world.

-Slow Food encourages everyone to slow down and use their senses to become a 'co-producer', a responsible consumer who chooses to enjoy quality food produced in harmony with the environment and local cultures.
-What's good for you is good for the planet!
+Slow Food encourages everyone to slow down and use their senses to enjoy quality food with awareness, learning to choose good food that is produced in harmony with the environment and local cultures.

-Start by getting in contact with your local Slow Food convivium.
+3. Connect with your local Slow Food chapter.

 4. Shake the hand that feeds you.
 Meet the people who grow your food.
 Shop at a farmers market, visit a farm or buy shares from a farm that offers a Community Supported Agriculture (CSA) program.